 Preparing a Winning Application:

-The key to winning a flight training scholarship is to submit a professional pdf or typed application with meticulous document attachments and submitted on time with instructions followed to the letter.
 Start by reading all the requirements of the scholarship.
 Some scholarships require you to be a member of an aviation organization like Experimental Aircraft Association (EAA), Ninety-Nines (an international organization of women pilots) or Aircraft Owners and Pilot Association (AOPA).
 These types of organizations are worthy of your membership and participation.
 They are good resources and networking opportunities, and membership is very inexpensive.

 After reviewing the application requirements, make sure you qualify.
 Outline exactly what is needed such as essay and letter of recommendation.
 Also note submission deadline date.
 Submit your application early and never at the last day.
 Keep a calendar of applications due dates to submit multiple scholarship applications on time.